Qantas, Virgin Australia get slots at Tokyo's Haneda airport

 A final decision by IASC will come sometime after it closes a submission deadline on Oct.
 24 about its draft call, according to its statement issued on Monday.

-The airline plans to codeshare with ANA Holdings Inc 9202.T on flights between Australia and Japan.

-Virgin Australia, however, did not say where the aircraft will come from.
-Scurrah declined previously to rule out cutting flights to Hong Kong as part of its route and fleet review.
+The airline, however, did not announce where the aircraft will come from.
+Last month, Virgin's Chief Executive Officer Paul Scurrah declined to rule out cutting flights to Hong Kong as part of its route and fleet review.

 Australia's competition regulator earlier this month had backed Virgin's application for a slot, citing competition concerns if Qantas were to get both.